Jana-P1/to_do_flask_app/README.md

 # To Do Flask App

-This is a simple To Do app made with Flask API and React.
-I
+This is a simple To Do app made with Flask API and Jinja.